barcek/aliesce/README.md

 ### script label # script.exs elixir -r setup
 ```

-### Options
+## Options

 The following can be passed to `aliesce` before any source file name:

+- `--list` / `-l`, to print for each script in the source file its number and tag line label and data, skipping the save and run stages
+- `--only` / `-o  NUMBER`, to include only script no. NUMBER
 - `--help` / `-h`, to show usage and a list of available flags then exit
-- `--list` / `-l`, to print for each script in the source file its number and tag line name and data, skipping the save and run stages

 ## Getting started